 Your child's school will request that you provide contact information for the school to send information specific to your child, your child's school, or the district.
-If you provide a phone number for this purpose, please notify the school's administration office immediately if your number changes.
+If you provide a phone number or email address for this purpose, please notify the school's administration office immediately if your contact information changes.